APachaury/Wear_Leveling_Simulator/README.md

 ---

+## How to Use

+### Prerequisites

+After having cloned the repository, ensure the requirements are installed.
+We use numpy and matplotlib.

+1.  **Install from requirements file (Recommended):**
+    This command installs all necessary libraries from the `requirements.txt` file.
+    ```bash
+    pip install -r requirements.txt
+    ```

+2.  **Manual Installation:**
+    Alternatively, you can install each library individually.
+    ```bash
+    pip install numpy matplotlib
+    ```

+### Running the Simulator

+1.  **Configure Parameters:** Open `config.py` and modify the variables to define the memory architecture, P/E cycle threshold, and other parameters for your simulation.

+2.  **Execute the Script:** Run the main simulation file from your terminal.
+    ```bash
+    python simulation.py
+    ```

+Upon completion, the simulator will save the output graph in .png format, comparing the memory lifetime with and without the wear leveling algorithm.

+---

 ## Simulator Architecture
 The architecture of the simulator itself is divided into multiple layers of abstraction, in descending order: